duj12/ASR-2Pass/README.md

 --audio_in is the audio file that needs to be transcribed, supporting file paths and file list wav.scp --thread_num sets the number of concurrent sending threads, default is 1 --ssl sets whether to enable SSL certificate verification, default is 1 to enable, and 0 to disable
---hotword: Hotword file path or hotwords split with space, one line for each hotword(e.g.: "语音识别 热词")
+--hotword: Hotword file path, one line for each hotword and its score(e.g.: "语音识别 20")
 --use_itn: whether to use itn, the default value is 1 for enabling and 0 for disabling.
 --vad_tail_sil: the trailing silence length of VAD, in ms. If silence in an audio cilp exceed this value, it will be cut.
 --vad_max_len: the max duration of a audio segment cut by VAD, in ms. If there is no silence deteced, the audio will be cut when its duration exceed this value.
+--svs_itn: whether to use itn in SenseVoice model inference, the default value is 1 for enabling and 0 for disabling.
+--svs_lang: Set language for SenseVoice model: zh/中, en/英, ja/日, ko/韩, yue/粤, default=auto/自动判别语种
 ```

 5, 服务端参数配置